 As mentioned above, existing Tier 2 categories will be broadly replicated by a new 'Skilled worker' route to cover new hires and a new 'Intra-Company transfer' route to cover intra group transfers.
-These will launch in January 2021 and will be points based.
-In a move likely to be welcomed by employers, the Skilled Worker route will not require a resident labour market test (RLMT) will be removed and the general minimum salary threshold will be reduced from £30,000 to £25,600 (or the specified going rate for the job type, if this is higher).
-There will also be no annual cap on numbers and the minimum skill level will be reduced from RQF 6 (broadly bachelor's degree level) to RQF 3 (broadly A level) to include a wider pool of jobs than the current regime.
+These will launch in January 2021 and will be points-based.
+In a move likely to be welcomed by employers, the Skilled Worker route will not require a resident labour market test and the general minimum salary threshold will be reduced to £25,600 (or the specified going rate for the job type, if this is higher).
+There will also be no annual cap on numbers and the minimum skill level will be reduced from RQF 6 (broadly bachelor's degree level) to RQF 3 (broadly A level) so as to include a wider pool of jobs than the current regime.

-Under the new system, applicants will need a minimum score of 70 points from a set of 'characteristics' to qualify.
-Holding a job offer from an approved employer, meeting the minimum skill level and being able to speak English to a certain level will provide the initial 50 points.
-Applicants will then score the remaining 20 points based on a tradeable set of characteristics - the salary level for the role, whether the role is a recognised shortage role (with skills deemed to be in short supply in the UK labour market), whether they hold a relevant PhD or a relevant STEM PhD qualification.
+Under the new system, applicants must score at least 70 points from a set of 'characteristics' to qualify.
+Holding a job offer from an employer with a sponsor licence, meeting the minimum skill level and being able to speak English to a certain level will be mandatory to score the initial 50 points.
+Applicants must then score the remaining 20 points based on a tradeable set of characteristics including holding a PhD in a subject relevant to the job or the job being a recognised skills shortage occupation.

 What should employers do to prepare?

 The introduction of the new regime is now less than six months away.
 We have been working with clients to help them prepare, including assisting with the following projects:

-- applying for a sponsor licence if not already a registered sponsor – we expect application volumes to spike later in the year as more employers apply as we get closer to the implementation date for the new system with processing times likely to be impacted by higher application volumes expected so it is strongly recommended to apply sooner rather than later;
+- applying for a sponsor licence if not already a registered sponsor – as we get closer to the implementation date for the new system processing times are likely to be impacted by higher application volumes expected so it is strongly recommended to apply sooner rather than later;

-- mock compliance audit of records and systems and advising on sponsorship compliance.
-Sponsors and potential sponsors are vetted by the UK Visas and Immigration ("UKVI") to ensure they have adequate systems in place to meet compliance obligations.
-Smaller business and start-ups in particular will need to ensure they build in key processes to address the often technical UKVI compliance requirements from the outset.
-Employers who already hold sponsor licences should review their processes to ensure they continue to maintain adequate compliance, including record keeping and reporting duties to avoid compliance action;
+- mock compliance audit of records and systems for sponsorship compliance.
+Sponsors and potential sponsors are vetted by the UK Visas and Immigration ("UKVI") to ensure they have adequate systems in place to meet the often technical UKVI compliance requirements;